tritiumdev/cereal-ocpp2/src/README.md

 ## example

-This directory contains a single example showing a basic serialization operation using the AuthorizeRequest.
-Run the build.sh script to compile the example.
+This directory contains some simple examples showing basic serialization and how it works.

 # Compiling